Pope of the people, and the politics, in historic U.S. visit

 Not every one who heard his words welcomed that message.

-“I think we should close our borders,” said Loretta Sabella-Vigliona, 65, whose her brother firefighter Thomas Sabella, died in the attacks and came out to see Francis at New York’s 9/11 Museum.
-“We have too many people coming here.”
+“I think we should close our borders,” said Loretta Sabella-Vigliona, 65, whose brother firefighter, Thomas Sabella, died in the Sept.
+11 attacks.
+“We have too many people coming here,” said Sabella-Vigliona, who came out to see Francis at New York’s 9/11 Museum.